cybozu-go/neco/docs/placemat-menu.md

 The *operation network* is a network for management of the cluster, it is normally used for administrators or SRE of the cluster.
 Users can reach only boot servers from the operation network.
 The *external network* is other cluster or service.
-It can reach to the cluster via exposed Ingress IP addresses provided by the cluster.
+It can reach to the cluster via exposed load balancer IP addresses provided by the cluster.

 Each rack is separated as an individual L3 network.
 Although, nodes in a rack